lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```
 ![Alt text](/images/image-49.png)

  It will ask you for a Linux username and password, I suggest you use your UQ credentials.
-The console will open in a Linux session as per below.
+Then the console will enter the Linux session with your username.

 ![Alt text](/images/image-40.png)